-- Date and time of the event, type of event, subject identity, and the outcome (success or failure) of the event; - The sensitivity labels of subjects, objects, or information involved; and

-• For each audit event type, based on the auditable event definitions of the functional components included in the PP/ST, [assignment: other audit relevant information]
+- (a) Date and time of the event, type of event, subject identity, and the outcome (success or failure) of the event; - (b) The sensitivity labels of subjects, objects, or information involved; - (c) For each audit event type, based on the auditable event definitions of the functional components included in the PP/ST, - (d) [assignment: source host identity, and other audit relevant information]

-Application Note: For some situations it is possible that some events cannot be automatically generated.
-This is usually due to the audit functions not being operational at the time these events occur.
-Such events need to be documented in the Administrative Guidance, along with recommendation on how manual auditing should be established to cover these events.
+Application Note: In some situations, it is possible that some events cannot be automatically generated because the audit functions were not operational at the time of the event.
+Such events should be documented in the Administrative Guidance, along with recommendation on how manual auditing should be established to cover these events.
+The source host identity is the identity of a TOE component or another TOE that initiated or attempted to initiate activity with the TOE/TOE component covered by the ST and may be recorded in terms of IP address, DNS name, certificate, or some other unique identifier.